Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 <img src='../../demos/rainbow.png' alt='' height=400 width=500/>

 **Note** If you are using the `pointerConfig` prop, the scroll will be disabled automatically.
-This is because, it's difficult to achive both scrolling line and scrolling pointer simultaneously.
+This is because, it's difficult to achieve both scrolling line and scrolling pointer simultaneously.
 So if you want to retain the scroll behaviour even after passing the `pointerConfig` prop, then set the property `activatePointersOnLongPress` to true inside the pointerConfig object.
 This will make the pointers visible only after long press.
-So, before the long press, user can can scroll the line.
+So, before the long press, user can scroll the line.
 Once long pressed, scrolling will be disabled until the release of the long press.
 The duration after which a press event will be considered as long press can be controlled using the `activatePointersDelay` property inside the pointerConfig object.
 The default value of activatePointersDelay is 150.

 The `strokeDashArray` property lets us render a dashed/dotted strip along the pointer.